 Michael Homeier: Certainly, there's also additional cost to including a broker dealer.
 As everyone could guess, there's going to be a fee to be paid.
 I think Jackie has touched upon what we think of as the primary disadvantage.
 But there is an additional disadvantage, and it has to do with ambiguity with regard to the due diligence process.

-Brokers who conduct internal due diligence reviews under the FINRA requirement do so to assure themselves that the particular security can be appropriately offered to a particular class of prospective investors.
+For requirements of USA investor visa Brokers who conduct internal due diligence reviews under the FINRA requirement do so to assure themselves that the particular security can be appropriately offered to a particular class of prospective investors.
 The broker’s due diligence review is far less stringent than an independent, third party due diligence review.

 EB5 Diligence is a third party, and it is going to give its straight opinion in detail about all sorts of aspects of the offering and the investment opportunity.
 That can be and often is far greater in detail than the due diligence review that a broker does internally in satisfying itself that the particular offering is one that the broker can participate in and meet its FINRA obligations.

 It's not particularly helpful for an issuer to offer to provide the broker's internal due diligence report as if it were an independent third party due diligence report (which it is not) and share it with prospective investors.
 Remember, the broker is an agent of the issuer, and, if you will, is “the issuer's guy.”
 The broker's the issuer’s salesman, and the broker’s due diligence review is, again, not as thorough in many cases as an independent due diligence review that would be prepared not for internal use, but instead to be given to investors.